moonlightly/android-3/README.md

 How to get a changelog of the commits between your latest build and now?
 ------------------------------------------------------------------------

-it is easy just execute this command
+it is easy just execute this command:

     ./build.sh MM/dd/yyyy

-for example if i've build my latest release on april 24 of 2013 and i want a changelog for my release i just do this
+for example if i've build my latest release on april 24 of 2013 and i want a changelog for my release i just do this:

     ./build.sh 04/24/2013